AER-RC/CLBLM/README.md

 3. **Radiance Derivatives (Jacobians)**

-The Analytical Jacobians can be output directly from CLBLM.
-Simply set "clblm_out" to "jacobians" and specify which jacobians you want to run (ex. "jacobian-list": ["T","H2O","Tskin","emis") in the clblm_config.json input file.
+CLBLM features a straighforward setup for Jacobians, in which Jacobians can be output directly from a single CLBLM run.
+In the clblm_config.json input file, set "clblm_out" to "jacobians" and specify which jacobians you want to run (ex. "jacobian-list": ["T","H2O","Tskin","emis"]) .
 See the CLBLM example package and instructions for more details.

 4. **Is it possible to scale the profile of one or more species?**